NCBI-Hackathons/GeneHummus/my-vignette.md

 ### Retrieve conserved domains

 Plant gene families are characterized by common protein structure.
 The structure that defines a given family can be found in relevant literature.

-You can specify the conserved domain accession number as a query (Where do you get info from?).
-For example, the three conserved domains that define the ARF gene family
+For example, the three conserved domains that define the ARF gene family are:

-are:
+  * B3 DNA binding domain
+  * Auxin response factor
+  * AUX/IAA family

+NCBI databases host these conserved domains written in this way :

+  * B3_DNA
+  * Auxin_resp
+  * AUX_IAA

+You can find this nomenclature or search for your own domains by typing in the search box on top of the [Conserved Domain Database](https://www.ncbi.nlm.nih.gov/cdd).
+That search will give the accession number for each conserved domain.
+We want to use these accessions as a query.

     arf <- c("pfam02362", "pfam06507", "pfam02309")

-These three accessions correspond to the following ARF conserved domains:

--   B3 DNA binding domain
--   Auxin response factor
--   AUX/IAA family

-NCBI databases host the conserved domains which are written in this way:

--   B3\_DNA
--   Auxin\_resp
--   AUX\_IAA

 ### Obtain SPARCLE architectures